 Associate Professor of English, Faculty Advisor of Mosaic, Chief Editor of Gris-Gris: An Online Journal of Literature, Culture, and the Arts

-Graduates from the Department of Languages and Literature are highly attractive to employers and graduate schools.
+Graduates from the Department of English, Modern Languages, & Cultural Studies are highly attractive to employers and graduate schools.
 Knowing how to communicate, especially in a foreign language, is valuable in every field and in our global marketplace.

 Possible careers include:

 During your four years as an undergrad, you should be working on improving skills that will help you with your future career.